 Find out more

 The UAE is a plastic rich state that offers unprecedented tax incentives to recycle plastics in an eco-friendly manner.
-This business plan calls for 45,000 sq. ft. of manufacturing facility that is adjacent to major corporations that demand domestic plastic.
+This company has purchased a 45,000 sq. ft. of manufacturing facility that is adjacent to major corporations that demand domestic plastic.
 Currently, most fortune 500 Corporations have a social responsibility mandate that requires the acquisition of recycled plastic.
 GreenLife Tech Corp. will capitalize on this underserved opportunity by supplying precisely this need in the UAE & beyond.

 Financials: Factory in UAE

 Following the anticipated successful kick-off of development for the mobile plastic shredding units, PCRI will continue fundraising and thus put into development phase two: the processing plant in the US.
 The budget has the following key assumptions:

 - 25% Tax Rate in model, may change as agreed with UAE

 - $1,205 Selling Price per ton & $650 Purchase Price per ton